 Braemar Caravan Park is situated on the south of the village and is literally the first thing you come across after passing the “Welcome to..” sign.
 After checking in with an onsite warden, we quickly unpacked the car and made haste toward the nearest hostelry.
 No, sorry, that is a blatant lie!
 We walked to one of the suggested places to eat, which happened to be the furthest away and has the world’s longest driveway (slightly over dramatised.
 Can you tell I was hungry and wanted a spritzer?), only to be greeted by a sign on the doorstep reading “Full for food bookings this evening.”

-Grumbling and moaning, with possible suggestion it may have been better to have phoned them in advance or if that damned sign would have been better place at the end of the driveway maybe, we walked back in to the centre of Braemar and continued our quest for grub.
-Unsurprisingly, everywhere was busy, but hallelujah, the chip shop came to our rescue.
-Fish supper outside on the bench it was.
-Delicious.
+Grumbling and moaning, with possible suggestion it may have been better to have phoned them in advance?
+Or maybe if that damned sign would have been better placed at the end of the driveway!
+Anyway we walked back in to the centre of Braemar and continued our quest for grub.
+Unsurprisingly, everywhere was busy and why wouldn’t it be in the height of summer.
+Hallelujah, the chip shop came to our rescue.
+We ate our fish suppers outside on the bench and it was delicious.
+Washed down with Scotland’s favourite fizzy orange juice drink, Irn Bru.

 Back at the pod and we settled in nicely.
 Sleeping bags all laid out on the single beds, milk and bacon in the wee fridge and we settled in for the evening reading our books.
 Perfectly content.